Disclosure: this site is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 This is how I like to think about the behavior of shelter cats:

 We have our beloved pets at home who we know so well.
 Loving, friendly, etc. But when we take them to the vet, they become totally different.

-I do think that, based on what you've shared, he'd fit in fine with Maxie, Tracy & Ruby.
+On a positive note, I do think that, based on what you've shared, he'd fit in fine with Maxie, Tracy & Ruby.
 (I wish I could guarantee it!)

 On your next visit, if Hank enjoys a snuggle and actually purrs for you, that means he has no problem letting his guard down.
 It's a clue into his nature.

 Good luck, Maybe you can update us later on?